Alternative Guide

 SpaSphere

-None — clients stay with you
+None - clients see only you

 Booksy

-Branded website
+Branded website on your own domain

 SpaSphere